-She struggled to find ways to make a living but saw no hope for change.
+She struggled to find ways to make a living and saw no hope for change.
 “There were many days that my children, when they could go to school, arrived with empty stomachs,” Habtam explains.

 “When my husband passed away, I tried to find work as a day laborer,” Habtam says.
-“But because of my health conditions, I was not physically able to perform the tasks required for the work that was available.
+“But because of my health conditions, I was not physically able to perform the tasks required.
 So employers didn’t want me for their jobs.”
-She says she became completely hopeless.
+Habtam says she then became completely hopeless.

 A Terrible Solution

 “Finally, I decided I would leave my children to anyone who would take care of them so at least they could find new lives,” she says.